Jury selection begins in suit over lacrosse player's death

 Huguely’s attorney, Matthew Green, said the defense will acknowledge that Huguely’s assault and battery caused Love’s death and that her family is entitled to compensatory damages in an amount to be decided by the jury.
 But he said the defense does not believe punitive damages are appropriate.

-Love’s mother and sister, and Huguely’s mother, were present in the courtroom Monday.
+Love’s mother and sister, and Huguely’s mother, were present in the courtroom on Monday.

 Green said Huguely will be brought to court from prison on the day he is scheduled to testify, but not on the other days of the trial.